Contact your loan servicer before you miss a payment on your Federal Student Loan(s).

-The Department of Education offers several repayment plans to students who are in default or at risk of defaulting on their student loans.
-If you are suffering from a loss of income, unemployment, underemployment or an unforeseen hardship, the Department of Education’s Debt Resolution department might be able to work with you.
-You can visit https://www.myeddebt.ed.gov/ or call 1-800-621-3115 for more information.
+The Department of Education offers several options for getting out of default.
+You can visit https://myeddebt.ed.gov/ or call 1-800-621-3115 for more information.
 This site will provide you with information on the repayment collection of the following loan and grant programs:

 - Federal Family Education Loans (FFEL), which include Federal Stafford, Federal Consolidation, and Federal PLUS loans - When placed in default and not repaid, these loans will be assigned to the Department's Default Resolution Group for collection.

 - Direct Loans, which includes Federal Stafford, Consolidation and PLUS loans that are offered through the William D. Ford Direct Loan Program - This includes TEACH Grants that have been converted to Direct Unsubsidized Loans.
 When placed in default, these loans are assigned to the Department's Default Resolution Group.

 - Federal Perkins Loans - When placed in default, Perkins Loans may remain with the school or be assigned to the Department for collection.